List of returning characters in Kamen Rider Zi-O: Worms

 Also returning from Kamen Rider Kabuto, the Worms (ワーム, Wāmu) are a race of insectoid aliens capable of mimicking a human's appearance and memories to blend in with their society before killing the template to maintain their cover.
 They previously attempted to invade Earth in 2006, only to be thwarted by the ZECT Riders.

 In 2019, the Worms return to Earth through fragments of a giant meteor.
 One particular member disguised itself as the late Shun Kageyama to win Sou Yaguruma over to their cause.
 Additionally, due to a space-time disruption, knowledge of the original Shibuya Meteorite incident and ZECT's existence were erased, with only the majority of surviving ZECT Riders like Kagami and especially Yaguruma remembering them.
 After Kagami becomes Kabuto to defeat Yaguruma, the meteor is destroyed by Zi-O Trinity; with all of the Worms derived from it ceasing to exist.

 Kamen Rider Drive

 Kamen Rider Drive

-Kamen Rider Drive (仮面ライダードライブ, Kamen Raidā Doraibu), aka Shinnosuke Tomari (泊 進ノ介, Tomari Shinnosuke), is a young man who joined the Metropolitan Police's Special Investigations Division to fight the Roidmudes and solve the mystery behind the death of his father, Eisuke Tomari.
+Kamen Rider Drive (仮面ライダードライブ, Kamen Raidā Doraibu), a.k.a.
+Shinnosuke Tomari (泊 進ノ介, Tomari Shinnosuke), is a young man who joined the Metropolitan Police's Special Investigations Division to fight the Roidmudes and solve the mystery behind the death of his father, Eisuke Tomari.

 During the events of Heisei Generations Forever and Over Quartzer, Kamen Rider Drive joins forces with the Heisei Kamen Riders to combat Tid and the Quartzers' forces respectively.

 Instead of being reprised by Ryoma Takeuchi (竹内 涼真, Takeuchi Ryōma), Kamen Rider Drive appears in non-speaking roles in both films.